Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

-Wines tasted - fruity and easygoing 2013 Lespault Martillac red (85p), aromatic 2013 Lespault Martillac white with very good acidity and length (88p), 2013 Domaine de Chevalier red which was aromatic with silky fruit and tannin, fine smoothness on the palate and meaty finish (91-92p), three versions of 2013 Clos des Lunes, fruity and attractive Lunes Blanche (87p), more intense and longer Lunes d'Argent (88p) and fatter, more deep and more concentrated Lunes d'Or (90p).
+The wines tasted - fruity and easygoing 2013 Lespault Martillac red (85p), aromatic 2013 Lespault Martillac white with very good acidity and length (88p), 2013 Domaine de Chevalier red, which was aromatic with silky fruit and tannin, fine smoothness on the palate and meaty finish (91-92p), three versions of 2013 Clos des Lunes, fruity and attractive Lunes Blanche (87p), more intense and longer Lunes d'Argent (88p) and fatter, more deep and more concentrated Lunes d'Or (90p).

 Then four vintages of white Domaine de Chevalier - classy, stylish, rich and refined 2013 (94-95p), lighter 2012 but still with classy elegance and finesse (94p), stunning 2011 with fabulous intensity, complexity and length, sophisticated touch, great richness and length (96p) and even better 2010 which was extremely sophisticated, with fabulous acidity and depth, and long caressing aftertaste (97p).

-Then a blast from the past, 1924 Lafite, which had incredible nose of truffles, truffy palate too, riveting elegance and remarkable complexity as well.
+Then a blast from the past, the 1924 Lafite had an incredible nose of truffles, a truffy palate, riveting elegance, and remarkable complexity.
 Amazing wine.
 95p.

 1974 Latour followed, but it was past its peak with almost all fruit gone and acidity all over in this wine.
 84p.

-Next wine in line was 1934 Ausone, mature fruit, silky, very delicate and tasty, yet in fine balance but acidity is well-pronounced.
+The next wine in line was 1934 Ausone, mature fruit, silky, very delicate and tasty, yet in fine balance, but the acidity is well-pronounced.
 Impressive old wine.
 92p.

-1954 Leoville Poyferre was clearly marked by age, extracted coffee beans, good balance.
+1954 Leoville Poyferre was clearly marked by age, extracted coffee beans, and good balance.
 87p.
-1964 Haut Brion showed nice intensity and concentration, polished style, nice balance and finish.
+1964 Haut Brion showed nice intensity and concentration, polished style, nice balance, and finish.
 91p.